-Group A: Conditions require immediate notification to the department by telephone – 1300 651 160 – upon initial diagnosis (presumptive or confirmed), with written notification to follow within 5 days.
+Group A: Conditions require immediate notification to the department by telephone – 1300 651 160 – upon initial diagnosis or clinical suspicion (presumptive or confirmed), with written notification to follow within 5 days.

 Group B: Conditions require written notification only within 5 days of diagnosis (presumptive or confirmed).

 Group C: Conditions include the sexually transmissible diseases and should be notified using the same form.
-To preclude identification of the patient, only the first two letters of the given and family name of the patient are required.
+To preclude identification of the patient, only the first two letters of the first name and last name of the patient are required.

 Group D: Conditions include HIV infection (human immunodeficiency virus) and AIDS (acquired immunodeficiency syndrome), and written notification is required within 5 days of confirmation of diagnosis.

-The table on the 'Notifiable infections’ page lists all the notifiable conditions in their relevant group.
+The table on the 'Notify a condition now' page lists all the notifiable conditions in their relevant group.

 Around Australia and overseas, it has been recognised that laboratory notification is an integral part of any disease surveillance system.

 - the probable presence of a human pathogenic organism associated with a scheduled infectious disease or condition; see 'Notify a condition now' for the full list of conditions